 They need to know if you have any of the following conditions:

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-You may take this medicine with or without food.
+You may take this medication with or without food.
 If it upsets your stomach, take it with food.
-Take your medicine at regular intervals.
+Take your medication at regular intervals.
 Do not take it more often than directed.
-Do not stop taking except on your doctor's advice.
+Do not stop taking except on your care team's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your care team about the use of this medication in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.